aztfmods/terraform-azure-vmss/README.md

 This terraform module enables flexible and efficient management of virtual machine scale sets on azure through customizable configuration options.

-The below features are made available:
+## Goals

+The main objective is to create a more logic data structure, achieved by combining and grouping related resources together in a complex object.

+The structure of the module promotes reusability.
+It's intended to be a repeatable component, simplifying the process of building diverse workloads and platform accelerators consistently.

+A key objective is to employ keys and values within the object that align with the REST API's structure.
+This paves the way for multiple iterations and expansions, enriching its practical application over time.

+## Features

-- multiple ssh keys
+- the capability to handle multiple SSH keys.
-- multiple network interfaces
+- the inclusion of multiple network interfaces.
-- multiple data disks
+- the support for multiple data disks.
-- multiple extensions
+- the flexibility to incorporate multiple extensions
 - terratest is used to validate different integrations

 The below examples shows the usage when consuming the module: